Antonio447-cloud/SSL-TLS-cryptographic-protocols-lb-using-nginx/README.md

 **NOTE**: *The HTTPS protocol and the SSL/TLS digital certificate will identify, validate and provide end-to-end encryption to our DevOps tooling website.*

-## SSL/TLS Encryption Protocol and Nginx Load Balancing
+## SSL/TLS Cryptographic Protocol and Nginx Load Balancing

 When data is moving between a web client (browser) and a web server over the internet, it passes through multiple network devices and, if the data is not encrypted, it can be relatively easy intercepted by someone who has access to intermediate equipment.
 This kind of information security threat is called Man-in-the-Middle (MITM) attack so: